JonathanPartain/dotfiles/README.md

 Clone the directory into `~/dotfiles`

-Move all configuration files into a temporary directory as a security measure
+Move all configuration files into a temporary directory as a security measure.
+Alternatively, run `move-old-config.sh` inside `~/dotfiles/scripts/.scripts` directory

 Run `sync-dots.sh` inside `~/dotfiles/scripts/.scripts` directory